 There are websites that provide funds for businesses and charitable purposes, now there are websites who provide funds for educational purposes.

 Websites like AlumniFunder comprise of a feature where the donors can interact with the students in need of a scholarship.
 This gives a sense of trust to the donors that their funding is being used for meaningful purposes.

 Apart from the above-discussed options, you can also avail tax deductions under Federal Tax Breaks, Veteran Benefits, and Alumni Programs.

 source - pexels.com

 How to determine if you are eligible for financial aid as an online student?

-Precautionary Measures to be taken before filling out FAFSA -
+Things to keep in mind before filling out FAFSA -

 After the clear evaluation, an analysis should be done about each option and the best alternative should be selected as per the financial need of the family.
 Choosing the right type of financial aid will reduce the overall effect of the burden of debt on the student as well as the family.